almaan/CellTracker/README.md

   S: 10 * np.eye(2) # covariance matrix for new components

 ```

+_NOTE_ : `numpy` syntax is supported, and can be used to specify covariance matrices etc.

 Chose a set of appropriate parameters and construct your own model
 specification, or use one of the pre-existing found in the `configs` folder.